Skip to content

 Example

-This is an example of how to calculate interest under the prompt payment law.
-In this example, the following assumptions apply:
+In this example of how to calculate interest under the prompt payment law, the following assumptions apply:

 • A state agency signs a contract with a vendor on Sept.
 10, to purchase goods from the vendor.